facebook/dns/dnswatch/README.md

 # Building DNSWatch
-- Make sure your build host has all the build dependencies `apt-get install libbpf1 libbpf-dev libpcap0.8 libpcap0.8-dev make clang gcc-multilib `
+- Make sure your build host has all the build dependencies `apt-get install libbpf1 libbpf-dev libpcap0.8 libpcap0.8-dev make clang gcc-multilib`
+- You also might need to install bpftool. `apt-get install bpftool`
 - run `make`

 # Functionality of DNSWatch